 - 1 box German chocolate cake mix prepared according to package directions (but not baked)

 - 8 ounces cream cheese

-Mix coconut and pecans and spread in bottom of pan.
-Prepare cake mix according to package directions and pour over coconut-pecan mixture.
+- Mix the coconut and pecans and spread the mixture in the bottom of the pan.

-Cream together remaining ingredients and spoon in dollops over cake batter.
-Bake 45-50 minutes.
+- Cream together the remaining ingredients and spoon the mixture in dollops over the cake batter.